 It’s Impossible To Forget These 7 Horrific Winter Storms That Have Gone Down In Massachusetts History

 Massachusetts is no stranger to crazy winter storms.
 Due to our position on the northeast coast of the U.S., we feel the full force of countless blizzards and nor’easters.
-Here are some of the most historic and devastating winter storms that have ever passed through the Bay State.
+Here are some of the most historic and devastating winter storms In Massachusetts.
+These are some of the worst that have ever passed through the Bay State.

 During these uncertain times, please keep safety in mind and consider adding destinations to your bucket list to visit at a later date.

 These winter storms in Massachusetts will go down as some of the most extreme weather moments in the state’s history.
 If you’re looking for pointers on making it through the cold season here in one piece, check out these things that no one tells you on surviving a Massachusetts winter.